Panic Attack Recovery

-The second point is this: look at what Basinger has accomplished despite her struggles.
+The second and encouraging point is this: look at what Basinger has accomplished despite her struggles with agoraphobia and panic.
 I would like to include an excerpt from ministère de la Santé et des Services sociaux, which I think is very helpful:

 "Many famous people—artists, politicians, scientists, athletes, and business people—have made remarkable contributions to society despite their struggle with panic disorder.
 The following examples remind us that although this condition can sometimes be severe, recovery is always possible: